THE NAVIGATION TOOL TO HISTORICAL PAGES ON THIS WEB SITE ARE AT THE TOP OF THIS SCREEN SHOWN IN WHITE FONT ON A BURNT ORANGE BACKGROUND.

 Texas A & M ends a 7 year SWC winning streak for the Longhorns.

-Ray Ater is an All American
+Ray Ater the Steer captain leads the team as an an All American

 Ernie Koy Senior- is a three-time All-Southwest Conference athlete in both football (1930-1932) and baseball (1931-33).
 He is named an All-American outfielder, and he is inducted into the Texas Sports Hall of Fame in 1986.
 He leads the team in batting in 1931 with a .324 average.